camilla-cs/nekonooyasumi2025/README.md

 # nekonooyasumi2025
-This project is a Hangaman game application built using Javascript, HTML and CSS and can be downloaded and supported by MacOS, Windows and Linux.
+This project is a Hangman game application built using Javascript, HTML and CSS.

-## How to download the app:
-1. Get the latest release [here](https://github.com/camilla-cs/nekonooyasumi2025/releases/tag/v1.0.0)
-2. Download the zip file.
-3. Open the file.

 ## Tech Stack
 - HTML